tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2020| 24|Lobby Layout                              |walking simulation on hex grid, Conway's Game of Life
 |  +  |2020| 25|Combo Breaker                             |asymmetric key encryption

-Hint from subreddit was used for: Day 23.
+Hint from `subreddit` was used for Day 23.

 ### 2021